Mansoor8484/SoftwareEngineering---CIS/docs/usage.md

 	- Total Amount.
 	- Pay To.
 	- Status.
-	- Select the account they are adding the transaction to.
+	- Select the account you are adding the transaction to.
 Next to these buttons is a list of all previous transactions for the selected account with all pertinent information included.
 4  On the left side there is a button to add a "Transaction description".
 5. Click submit transaction to add to the list on the left.
 6. Click filters, which allows you to display the elements that you want on the page, including Date, Total Amount, Pay To, and Status.
 Up to 9 of each will display per page, going from top being most recent to bottom being oldest.